Payment choices for Family Tax Benefit

 - as a lump sum after the end of each financial year, or

-There are 3 different ways you can get FTB Part A if you choose to claim FTB fortnightly.
+There are 3 ways you can get FTB Part A if you claim fortnightly:

 The base rate of your FTB Part A fortnightly

-If you are not confident about estimating your income accurately, and your family income is likely to be under $94,316, you can elect to receive:
+If you're not sure about estimating your income accurately, and your family income is likely to be under $94,316, you can choose to get:

 - the base rate of your FTB Part A fortnightly, and